7 Frequently Asked Questions About Mortgages…Answered

 Author: Mark Langshaw

-When it comes to buying a house and applying for a mortgage, there are lots of unknowns.
+There are many unknowns when it comes to buying a house and applying for a mortgage.
 Getting the answers you need before you start the process can help remove uncertainties and guide you in the right direction.

 • What mortgage can I get?